 There are two types of photography trips: workshops and expeditions.

 Photo Expeditions dispense with the classroom instruction.
 They are simply trips with very good photographers where you go out and shoot…a lot.
-I’ve grown to like expeditions a lot more than workshops.
-Once you get the basics down, there’s not much point to daily organized critique sessions.
+I like expeditions more than workshops.
+Once you get the basics down, there’s not much point in having daily organized critique sessions.
 You know what to do, and you know when you look at your photos what worked and what didn’t, so you may as well be out shooting instead of in the classroom.
 You’re still traveling with professional photographers however who are more than happy to work with you while shooting, even on the basics, and can help with practically anything camera-related.
 Every photographer I’ve traveled with has also offered to sit down and look at individual portfolios in the evenings.
 The expertise is still there – just one-on-one instead of in a group.
-I’ve done photo trips with Santa Fe Photo Workshops, National Geographic and Piper Mackay Photography, to Cuba, India (twice), Ethiopia, Burma and Japan.
+I’ve done photo trips with Santa Fe Photo Workshops, National Geographic and Piper Mackay Photography, to Cuba, India (twice), Ethiopia, Burma, Japan and Oman/Dubai.
 Notice how the list of my photo trip destinations is a lot more exotic than my list of workshop destinations?
 You don’t want to be somewhere really cool and be stuck in a classroom when there’s culture to be experienced and photos to be created.

 1) It’s group travel